MGoldstein18/learningPython/README.md

 ### dictionaries.py

-Create, edit and display a dictionary in Python
+Create, modify and display a dictionary in Python